gunjan004/SI_Final/README.md

 In order to build and train our model we need to define some basic sample utterances that connect our intent and our entities together.

 ## Steps used to develop Application on LUIS portal
 - Created a new application after logging in to the LUIS portal and creating resources.
 Added some intents and utterances to the application created.
+Example: I have created an app called BigCorpHR which has three intents - None, ApplyForJob, GetJobInfo (These are basically the categories in which the user queries will fall).
+For each Intent, I have added several example utterances which are used to train our model.

+- Once the app is created, and intents and utterances have been defined, I click on Train to train my model.
+After this completes, Azure LUIS allows me to test my model on the portal.

+- The last step is to publish the trained model.

 ## Table of content
 * [Get Started](#get-started)